 Social role and social support system

-Treatment outcomes involve the cooperation of the patient, the parents (in young athletes), the athletic trainers and the coaches.
+Treatment outcomes are impacted by cooperation of the patient, parents (in young athletes), athletic trainers, and coaches.
+Providing education about the injury and expectations for recovery to the patient and support system is essential to promote treatment adherence.
 Sport psychologists can address coping with the natural process of the disease, the timing of recovery, and the treatment expectations.

-The return to premorbid activities, such as the return to play in athletes and return to work in professional individuals are important aspects in the management of overuse foot and ankle injuries.
-There should be a multidisciplinary approach, with discussion of the natural process of the injury in order to make an informed decision.
+Return to premorbid activity, such as the return to play in athletes and return to work in professional individuals, presents unique challenges in management of overuse foot and ankle injuries.
+Professional athletes may require more aggressive treatment with faster return to play protocol.
+A multidisciplinary approach with input from involved team members is essential to make an informed decision.

 Available or current treatment guidelines

 In large part, there are no specific treatment guidelines for ankle and foot overuse injuries.
 Midportion Achilles tendinopathy should initially be managed with activity modification and eccentric exercises with a focus on mechanical loading in therapy.
 Please see the PM&R Knowledge Now section dedicated specifically to Achilles tendinopathy for additional information.

 For the remainder of foot and ankle overuse disorders, treatment is based on clinical reports, expert opinion, and review of current scientific literature.
 The overall goal of treatment for overuse injuries is pain control to allow for adequate rehabilitation of strength, endurance, proprioceptive deficits, and correction of factors leading to load imbalance and repetitive strain.32